kevtan/vscode/README.md

 # Visual Studio Code

-- If you start Visual Studio Code in a folder, that folder becomes your workspace.
+When you start Visual Studio Code in a folder, that folder becomes your workspace.
+You can have workspace-specific settings that override your user settings.
+However, if you only use Visual Studio Code to edit a file, then only your user settings are in effect.

 ## Features